JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

 ##### Maybe the view container can be used for the notification themselves, including order status updates or when a user goes offline

 6. **View Container API**
-	- `createEmbededView` - Use this to create modals and toasts to display information, we can use this when no more chat messages can be fetched as we found all of them.
+	- `createEmbededView` - Use this to create modals and toasts to display information, we can use this when a user goes online or offline when using the chat #DONE
+	- Send notifications when an order is completed
 7. **Can Deactivate Route**
 	- `CanDeactivateRoute` - Create a guard to stop users from leaving routes when they have unfinished input or changes.
 For example the profile or the chat pages #DONE
 	- Implement it for the profile
+8. **Destroy Subject and Clean**
+	- Handle component destruction and make sure all active subscriptions are cancelled.
+The chat component is using a lot so let's start there

 #### Technical Considerations